AdaCore/learn/intro_to_ada.rst

 Let's now delve into what it means exactly to be able to use any discrete type to index into the array.

+    LANGCOMP: Ada arrays have by-value semantics, which means that when you pass one, in terms of semantics you pass the whole array, not just a handle to it, unlike in a language like Python or Java.
+It also means that unlike in C or C++, arrays are not naked pointers in disguise.

 .. code-block:: ada

     with Ada.Text_IO; use Ada.Text_IO;